 Core Subjects in St. Angela’s

-Irish, English, Mathematics, Geography, History, Religious Education, and Wellbeing.
+Irish, English, French, Mathematics, Geography, History, Religious Education, and Wellbeing.

 Art, Business Studies, Science, Home Economics, Music, Spanish, Learning Support